fairdataihub/fairdataihub.org/blog/kalai.md

 ## Real-World Usage

-At Fair Data Innovations Hub, we use Kalai across all of our projects.
+At the FAIR Data Innovations Hub, we use Kalai across all of our projects.
 Since we don’t have a dedicated design team, developers, myself included, often end up wearing the designer hat too.
 That meant every blog post or docs page came with an extra mental load: “ugh, time to make another image.”

 Kalai lifted that weight off our shoulders.
 Now, instead of bouncing between code and design tools, we can focus on building, and still get clean, branded previews for free.